Looking after what lies beneath

 The waters around the island provide a rich and diverse diving experience.
 We have dive air refills at our base at Laga easily accessed by the island boat from Carna.

-We also welcome divers who are trained and part of Seasearch.
+We also welcome and are very grateful to divers who are trained and part of Seasearch.
 Follow this link for Seasearch West of Scotland’s latest dive report.
 Carna 2018 Report by Owen Paisley, Seasearch west coordinator.